SungHoHong2/Leetcode-Experiment/medium/Word_Break/README.md

     def wordBreak(self, s, wordDict):
         # set up the dp table
         # iterate the string
-            # interate the substring backwards
+            # iterate the substring backwards
                 # if the current word is valid and the previous substrings are valid
                     # set the dp table to true
                     # ignore the rest of the substrings